 No Such Thing as Small Change

 For the last two years, I served with United World Mission through their Avance program.
-My time in Mexico City was like a pressure cooker of growth and experience.
+During my time in Mexico City, I felt like I was in a pressure cooker of growth and experience.
 I never could have imagined living what I have lived, facing what I have faced, nor learning what I have learned.
-The ministry we jumped into together to love and serve women and girls who were sexually exploited and trafficked has been full of challenges.
-Trying to make some semblance of “home” as a foreigner had its challenges as well.
+We jumped into serving in a ministry that works with women and girls who were sexually exploited and trafficked.
+As we served in that ministry of loving those women we faced many challenges.
+In addition to the challenges in our ministry, I found difficulty in trying to make some semblance of “home” as a foreigner.

-Any “big change” that has manifested in someone or something is thanks to the many “small” actions that grew and formed that change along the way.
-So whether a girl is finally recognizing the beauty and worth she has, if she decides to encourage another girl (who she had insulted the week before) during an exercise class, if she decides to hold onto hope in the midst of pain, if she chooses to keep studying to move on from 5th to 6th grade at the age of 15, or if she made the step to live on her own and start working, it was thanks to the collective influence of many who played their part in offering their prayers, financial resources, conversation, energy, advice, love, care, or time, and so much more.
+Any “big change” that has manifested in someone or something is due to the many “small” actions that slowly impacted the change along the way.
+So whether a girl is finally recognizing the beauty and worth she has, if she decides to encourage another girl who she had insulted the week before.
+If one girl decides to hold onto hope in the midst of pain, if she chooses to keep studying to move on from 5th to 6th grade at the age of 15.
+Or if a girl made the step to live on her own and start working, it was thanks to the collective influence of many who played their part in offering their prayers, financial resources, conversation, energy, advice, love, care, or time, and so much more.

-Now that my time in Avance is up, I am uncertain of where God will lead me.
+Now that my time in Avance is up, I am uncertain of where God will lead me in the future.
 I hope to return to serving in a Spanish-speaking context in the future, but for now – we will keep being a part of these small changes in some way or another.

 by Cecilia Padilla, serving in Mexico City, Mexico.